 A reverent lot

-Thus, I found myself on the sunny side of the road, looking for a ride to the campsite for the TFG 2016 Schuylerville Community Building Project.
-The address was listed as the Christ the King Spiritual Center and— not knowing much about the Guild to begin with—I was tentatively brushing up on my best behavior when a Vernon-bound arts teacher (bless her soul) volunteered to drive me the rest of the winding and picturesque way through the rolling green New England hills.
+Thus, I found myself on the sunny side of the road, looking for a ride to the campsite for the Timber Framers Guild’s Community Building Project in Schuylerville, New York.
+The address was listed as the Christ the King Spiritual Center and— not knowing much about the Guild to begin with—I was tentatively brushing up on my best behavior when a Vernon-bound arts teacher (bless her soul) volunteered to drive me the rest of the winding and picturesque way through the rolling green hills.

 I had no need, however, for rekindling what little religion I could muster, because the venue turned out merely to be a convenient and, may I add, comfortable accommodation arrangement.
 That said, I did feel a distinct sense of reverence throughout my whole stay, albeit one with a more tangible object.